koodilehto/kryptoradio/_posts/2014-11-18-kryptoradio-continues.md

 multiplex which covers 95% of Finnish population.

-Joel has been busy with his other job which has kept the project a bit silent last week.
+Joel has been busy with his other job which has kept the project a bit silent for some weeks.
 Meanwhile we have had some problems with our RS232 hardware which was fortunately fixed without replacing any hardware.
 Kryptoradio broadcasting is up again after a downtime.

 Our co-operation with [Krypto Fin ry.](http://fimk.fi/) has